Crib Point

 Crib Point Post Office opened on 18 July 1890.

 The town has an Australian Rules football team competing in the Mornington Peninsula Nepean Football League.

 It is situated near the HMAS Cerberus naval base.

-It is opposite a park that has a long stretch of mangroves.

-The Victorian Maritime Centre is temporarily located at Crib Point.
-It has a future permanent site announced at Hastings.
+The BP Refinery Administration Building, located at 220 The Esplanade, completed in 1965, and listed on the Victorian Heritage Register, was vacated in 1985 when the Westernport Refinery closed.
+The building was subsequently repurposed and has provided a temporarily location for the Victorian Maritime Centre, a maritime and naval museum.
+The museum has a future permanent site announced at Hastings.
 The museum houses many artefacts of both the Royal Australian Navy and the Merchant Navy.